ku-sldg/plih/_ids/1-Adding-IDs.md

 defines a new identifier $i$ with the value of $a$ defined in scope $s$.

 A _bound instance_ of an identifier is use of the identifier in the scope if its binding.
 A _free instance_ of an identifier is use of an identifier outside the scope of its binding.
 In the example above, `x` is bound in the body `x+y-4` while `y` is free.
 There is a binding instance for `x` following the `bind` keyword, but none for `y`.

 ## Nesting bind

 Nesting allows definition of multiple identifiers that will be simultaneously available.
-Each `bind` creates a binding instance for a single identifier, thus the only way to have multiple identifiers is besting.
+Each `bind` creates a binding instance for a single identifier, thus the only way to have multiple identifiers is by nesting.
 As expressions, `bind` can appear anywhere that a `BAE` expression is allowed.

 First, `bind` expressions can be be nested in simple ways with expected results: